 Each of us tossed the flower crown into the life giving waters to receive our summer blessing and what we would give up or sacrifice in order to receive the prayer that we asked for, and have the solution or manifestation appear within the three moons of summer.
 A small manifestation for emotional health, personal peace and expressing our true nature with the importance of sharing our life in personal ways.

-Since my work as a shaman (mol’farka, folk healer and whisperer) involves ancient dreaming rites with sacred ceremony only on the solstices and equinoxes, it was time to end our day and go to the sacred dream, as sometimes I lead a shamanic magical journey for the night parts of Kupala (Noc Kupala, non plant/drug shamanism of course).
-I asked Brandi and Lulu to set a sacred intention for their dream that night, of something they needed to know to be brought forth from their inner dreamer (once they got to the yurt).
+Since my work as a shaman (mol’farka, folk healer and whisperer) involves ancient dreaming rites with sacred ceremony only on the solstices and equinoxes, it was time to end our day and ask for a sacred dream.
+So Brandi and Lulu set a sacred intention for their dream that night when they slept in the yurt, of something they needed to know to be brought forth from their inner dreamer (once they got to the yurt).

 Water rites are born from moon medicines and the lunar rites which are nature’s principles and enter the realms of the giant rivers and oceans, rain and thunderstorms.
 In regular ceremony, its the intention, actions and symbolism that is most important that connects us emotionally and setting that tone.
 The emotional connections, release of sharing emotional pain and tears and the support of her moisture for releases, her watery life force and even her powerful storms all apart of the water rites.